abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    ![](media/az-10.png)

-   >**Note**: If a Microsoft Sign-in pop appears, please click on Add account and sign-in using your credentials.
+   >**Note**: If a Microsoft Sign-in pop appears, please sign-in using your credentials.

 1. On the **Connect to AD DS** page, enter the following credentials, and then select **Next (3)**: